IBekek/AimTrainer/README.md

 # FPS Aim Trainer

 FPS Aim Trainer was created simply because I wanted to get a game that would help me improve my performance in FPS titles without spending money in the store.
-I
+Main game features are:

    * Different courses testing core aspects of FPS games (aiming, flicking, tracing)